CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/Pd_Ni_Cross_Coupling/Pd_Ni_Cross_Coupling.rst

 Optimizing the Output Geometry in DART
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Proper geometry optimization is crucial for the successful assembly of transition metal complexes.
 DART provides three key options to ensure optimal geometry: `forcefield`, `geometry_modifier_filepath`, and `bidentate_rotator`.
-These options are documented in detail in section :ref:`assembly_input`.
+These options are documented in detail in section :ref:`assembler`.

 The `forcefield` option leverages a UFF forcefield to relax the output structure before going through the post-filter.